timgarciaa/My-Next-Recipe/README.md

     - Then the card should be put on top of the list in alpahabetical order

+## JEST Testing
+I have implemented few unit tests to showcase the unit testing of jest.
+I would love to add more test for the API and UI.

+1. I used jest for unit testing.
+1. Run command `npm run test`
+1. This will run the tests in @/tests

 ## Credits

 The vegan icons used in this project were created by [pikslgrafik](https://www.flaticon.com/authors/pikslgrafik) and are available on [Flaticon](https://www.flaticon.com/free-icons/vegan).